July 14, 2024

 In other Mumblecore-related news: Joe Swanberg's Netflix series "Easy" will have a third-and-final season airing sometime in 2019.
 Andrew Bujalski's latest film "Support the Girls" (which I was able to catch at the SF Film Festival back in April) has been getting great reviews.
 I thought it was kind of a mix between "Beeswax" and "Results" - intimate and steeped in the small-business world but also played for knowing laughs - maybe a bit more "Adult Contemporary" than I was expecting.
 Anyway, he's also the writer for Disney's upcoming remake of "Lady and the Tramp" - ha ha!
 Just saw that Lynn Shelton's latest film "Outside In" is on Netflix - it stars Edie Falco and Jay Duplass.
 And "Audrey The Trainwreck" cinematographer David Lowery is on a roll, following up last years unforgettable "A Ghost Story" with a new Robert Redford film "The Old Man & The Gun" - looks fun!

-As always: with any feedback or recommendations of your own.
+As always: feel free to reach out with any feedback or recommendations of your own.
 Hope to have more to add soon.

 Zach